homemaxico/mist-ap41-challenge-resolver/docs/guide/the-journey.md

 So my compadres and comadres in bit counting, we have learned a lot of valiuable lessons!, but I will just hihglight 3:

-1. Ghydra pseudo code it's a very valuable tool, but it's an educated guess.
+1. Ghidra pseudo code it's a very valuable tool, but it's an educated guess.
 Check your undefined variables against the Dissambled View and make sure it make sense (0x100 is not the same as 0x400)
 2. malloc, memcpy and alike are great, it's one of the reasons C is so funny, but don't forget about free. valgrind -s --leak-check=full it's your friend in this situation.
 3. gdb is a beast of a tool, I'm only showing the very basic commands that got me through this.